-- The University cannot guarantee a timetable for all preferences or a clash-free timetable for all students, but endeavours to ensure that the most popular course combinations and those covered by the various program orders are scheduled clash free.
+- The University cannot guarantee a timetable for all preferences or a clash-free timetable for all students, but endeavours to ensure that the most popular course combinations and those covered by program orders are scheduled clash free.

 Production and publication

-- No changes are made to the timetable after the release of the final timetable without appropriate consideration or approval as detailed in the Timetabling Procedure.
+- To facilitate the production of the timetable according to the timeline, the scheduling of classes is finalised according to the deadlines specified by the Academic Standards and Quality Office (ASQO) and complies with ongoing Australian National University accreditation deadlines.
+No changes are made to the timetable after the release of the final timetable without appropriate consideration or approval as detailed in the Timetabling Procedure.

 |Printable version (PDF)

-|Purpose||To set out the framework within which the University timetables classes and allocates teaching spaces, resources and facilities, to conduct face to face teaching and learning for students with minimal clashes.
+|To set out the framework within which the University timetables classes and allocates teaching spaces, resources and facilities, to conduct face to face teaching and learning for students with minimal clashes.

 Education Services for Overseas Students Act 2000

 National Code of Practice for Providers of Education and Training to Overseas Students 2018